MicrosoftDocs/appcenter-docs/docs/push/index.md

 ## Custom Data in your notifications

-You can send optional custom data as part of the push payload.
-The data will be sent in the key-value format.
+Optional: send custom data as part of the push payload.
+The data is sent in a key-value format.
 This custom data can be intercepted in the app through Push SDK callback.

 There are few reserved keywords in each platform that can be set via custom data:

 ### Android

-- **color**: The notification's icon color, expressed in `#rrggbb` format.
-Will be applied only on devices with Android 5.0 and later.
+- **color**: The notification icon color, expressed in `#rrggbb` format.
+Only applies on devices running Android 5.0 and later.
 - **icon**: The notification's icon.
-You should specify **name** of the icon resource.
+Specify the **name** of the icon resource.
 Supports `drawable` and `mipmap` types.
-If this value isn't specified application icon will be used.
+If this value isn't specified, default application icon is used.
-- **sound**: Add this key when you want the to play a sound when the device receives the notification.
-Supports `default` or the filename of a sound resource bundled in the app.
-Sound files must reside in `/res/raw/`.
-This is effective only for devices running or targeting an Android version lower than 8.
-Sound is set by default on Android 8 and user can change notification settings for the group of notifications coming from AppCenter.
+- **sound**: Add this key when you want the to play a sound.
+The value of this key is the name of a sound file in   `/res/raw/`.
+This option only applies on devices running or targeting an Android version lower than 8.
+Sound is set by default on Android 8 and users can change notification settings for the group of notifications coming from AppCenter.

 ### iOS